Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 \subsubsection{Significance profile}

 We quantify the significance of the local excess above the background using both the nominal $S$ derived in \S\ref{sec:StackedQuantities} for a normal distribution, and the control samples described in \S\ref{subsec:controlsamples}.
-Figure~\ref{fig:band7_sig} shows the radial profile of the excess significance $S$, computed according to Eqs.~(\ref{eq:photon_add}) and (\ref{eq:cluster_add}), as a function of $\tau$, for both the \clean\ (top panel) and the \orig\ (bottom) data, using both beam (abbreviated ``bm''; symbols) and cluster (abbreviated ``cl''; curves) co-addition.
-We use nominal parameters, here including also the nominal background modelling order $N_b = 3$, to better remove the local background.
+Figure \ref{fig:band7_sig} shows the radial profile of the excess significance $S$, computed according to Eqs.~(\ref{eq:photon_add}) and (\ref{eq:cluster_add}), as a function of $\tau$, for both the \clean\ (top panel) and the \orig\ (bottom) data, using both beam (abbreviated ``bm''; symbols) and cluster (abbreviated ``cl''; curves) co-addition.
 The sensitivity of the results to alternative parameter choices is explored in \append{\S\ref{append:sensi}}.
 Our analysis is based on the $0\leq\tau<10$ region, sufficiently large to capture three times the radius of the \gama-ray excess, or equivalently, more than four times the FWHM even in the lowest-frequency channel; the significance figures below focus on the $0\leq\tau<7.5$ range only for visibility.

 As discussed in \S\ref{subsec:controlsamples}, we overplot the confidence-level estimates based on the corresponding control samples, extrapolated to high orders in the normal-distribution approximation.
 Namely, the figure shows (as dotted lines) the mean of the beam co-added $S$, offset by integer multiples of its standard deviation, based on the respective control samples.
 The nominal confidence levels are consistent with these extrapolated confidence levels (\eg compare dashed vs. dot-dashed curves in Fig.~\ref{fig:mock}), within the accuracy discussed in \S\ref{subsec:controlsamples}.
 Namely, outside the central $\tau<0.5$, our nominal significance estimates are consistent with the extrapolated levels within $\sim4\%$ ($\sim10\%$) for the cleared (restored) data.